 The Warrants Division serves warrants, criminal summons and show cause orders.
-Captain Beebe is commander of this division and may be reached at (828) 465-8337.

 A warrant is an official authorization which gives the power for law enforcement officials to engage in an activity.
 A warrant can be for an arrest of a suspected individual, searching of premises, or bringing an individual to court.
 A summons, on the other hand, is an official request made by a court for an individual to be present on a specific date and time to inquire after charges that have been made.
 The main difference between a summons and a warrant is that while a warrant gives authority for law enforcement officials to perform an action, a summons requests the individual to be present for an inquiry.
 If an individual ignores a summons, the next step would be the issuance of a warrant.
 Inquires of a outstanding warrant will not be done over the phone.

 A show cause order may be issued for the following reasons: